Sovereign-Labs/sovereign-sdk/module-system/sov-state/README.md

     ) -> Result<[u8; 32], anyhow::Error>;
 }
 ```

-The `sov-state` crate offers two implementations of the `Storage` trait, namely `ZkStorage` and `ProverStorage`, which handle the storage and retrieval of data in the context of the `Zkp` and `Prover` execution modes, respectively.
-These implementations encapsulate the necessary logic and interactions with the storage system, allowing module developers to work with a consistent interface regardless of the execution mode.
+The `sov-state` crate provides two implementations of the Storage trait: `ZkStorage` and `ProverStorage`.
+These implementations handle the storage and retrieval of data within the context of the `Zkp` and `Native` execution modes, respectively.
+(To improve performance when `ZKP` generation is not a concern, an additional implementation can be added that excludes the generation of the witness).
+These implementations encapsulate the required logic and interactions with the storage system, allowing module developers to work with a consistent interface regardless of the execution mode.

 ### `WorkingSet`:
 Performing state updates and generating witnesses is a costly process.
 Thus, it is logical to incorporate caching layers to alleviate these issues.
 The WorkingSet writes data to the in-memory map and reads from the backing store only if the data is absent from the map.
 For more information about our cache, refer to the `first-read-last-write-cache` crate.
 Furthermore, caches simplify the process of implementing state reverts.
 In the event that a specific transaction needs to be reverted, we can simply discard all the writes made to the relevant cache.